-The four copper-gold porphyry targets currently known within the El Cobre Project, Villa Rica, Norte, Encinal, and El Porvenir, are defined by distinct Cu-Au soil anomalies, discrete, positive magnetic features and a large IP chargeability anomaly.
+The four copper-gold porphyry targets currently known within the El Cobre Project, Villa Rica (Raya Tembrillo), Norte, Encinal, and El Porvenir, are defined by distinct Cu-Au soil anomalies, discrete, positive magnetic features and a large IP chargeability anomaly.
 The largest target area is the Villa Rica zone which has not been drill tested.
 Limited past RC and diamond drill testing at Encinal, El Porvenir, and Norte has returned wide intercepts of porphyry copper-gold and narrow zones of intermediate sulphidation epithermal gold-silver vein mineralisation, with selected intercepts as follows:

-El Porvenir Zone: Drilling has demonstrated that the system persists at least to 400 m depth.
+El Porvenir Zone: The El Porvenir Zone is located roughly 1.5km east of the Raya Tembrillo showing within the Villa Rica zone.
+Drilling has demonstrated that the system persists at least to 400 m depth.
 Significant copper and gold grades were intersected such as 0.16% Cu and 0.39 g/t Au over 290 m in hole DDH04CB1.
 In addition, hole EC-13-004 intersected 0.23% Cu and 0.36 g/t Au over 106 m, to a depth of 504 m, again indicating potentially significant mineralisation at depth.
+No drilling has been conducted at El Porvenir since 2013.